neilpatel/CitySim/README.md

 # CitySim

-The purpose of this project was to get familiar with writing software and unit tests using Minitest in Ruby.
+The purpose of this project was to get familiar with writing software and unit tests using Minitest in Ruby 2.5.0.

 ___
 ## Necessary Files